cbrun/cbrun.github.io/_posts/talks/2011-10-01-mylyn-meets-intent-ece2011.md

   - documentation
   - literate-modeling
 excerpt: "Bringing documentation into the development loop—Mylyn and Intent integration patterns."
-draft: true
 ---

-[![]({{ site.url }}/images/blog/2011/intent.png)]( {{ site.url }}/talks/EclipseConEurope2011/Intent.pdf)

 At EclipseCon 2011, we (Obeo, France) introduced a new way of thinking about software documentation: **Mylyn Intent**, an open-source project designed to make documentation both **fun** and **useful**.
 Our talk explored how developers can integrate documentation seamlessly with their models, code, and tools to keep everything up-to-date and engaging.

+[![]({{ site.url }}/images/blog/2011/intent.png)]( {{ site.url }}/talks/EclipseConEurope2011/Intent.pdf)

 ## Why We Need Better Documentation